Bella Vista father on trial for murder claims wife and daughters contributed to the abuse of 6-year-old son

 Cook wanted to know who Torres thought raped his son with a foreign object.

 Torres said it made no sense.
-He said he believes in punishing a child by spanking them or putting them in the corner, but rape was not a form of punishment for him.
+He said he believes in punishing a child by spanking them or putting them in the corner, but rape wasn't a form of punishment for him.

 "That's a horrible death," Torres said as he denied any knowledge of the rape.
-He told Cook he would not let anyone harm his son in his presence.
+He told Cook he wouldn't let anyone harm his son in his presence.

 The interview ended after Torres requested an attorney.

 Torres wanted to know if the process would be faster with a confession and told Cook he's not made to be locked up and has been contemplating killing himself.
-Cook said he could not guarantee the process would go faster.
+Cook said he couldn't guarantee the process would go faster.

 Torres then claimed his son's death was accidental and because of ignorance of the parents.
-He said he could not betray his wife even though he knew she did not love him.
+He said he couldn't betray his wife even though he knew she didn't love him.

-"Let the truth be known," Cook told Torres.
-"Let it go.
-Let it go."

 Torres said Isaiah's death was accidental and a part of him died when Isaiah died.